-I bought a lightweight first aid kit this year from Adventure Medical Kits to bring on the Appalachian Mountain Club hiking and backpacking trips I lead as a volunteer.
+I bought this Adventure Medical Kits Ultralight/Watertight Medical Kit .7 to bring on the Appalachian Mountain Club hiking and backpacking trips I lead as a volunteer.
 I bought a commercial kit instead of just rolling my own because I wanted something that was clearly marked as a first aid kit and that I could easily share out as group gear.

 That said, I wouldn’t recommend that you buy this kit for your personal use if you want anything more than an easy-to-grab first aid kit for solo or family day hikes.
 On that score, the ultralight/Watertight Medical Kit 0.7 is sufficient, if just barely, but if you really want a first aid kit capable of supporting “1-2 people for up to 4 days,” you’ll have to look elsewhere or assemble your own.

-Here’s what $27.00 gets you: it sounds like there’s a lot more than there is.
+Here’s what this kit gets you: it sounds like there’s a lot more than there is.

 - 5 x Bandage, Adhesive, Fabric, 1″ x 3″

 - 1 x Bandage, Conforming Gauze, 2″

 - 2 x Dressing, Gauze, Sterile, 2″ x 2″, Pkg./2

 - 2 x Dressing, Gauze, Sterile, 3″ x 3″, Pkg./2